Louis Domingue

-Louis Boileau-Domingue (born March 6, 1992) is a Canadian professional ice hockey goaltender for the Charlotte Checkers of the American Hockey League (AHL).
+Louis Boileau-Domingue (born March 6, 1992) is a Canadian professional ice hockey goaltender for the Hockey Club Bolzano of the ICE Hockey League.

 Domingue was selected by the Phoenix Coyotes in the fifth round, 138th overall, of the 2010 NHL entry draft, with whom he spent the first portion of his career.
 He has also played in the NHL for the Tampa Bay Lightning, Vancouver Canucks, New Jersey Devils, Calgary Flames, Pittsburgh Penguins, and New York Rangers, as well as in the Kontinental Hockey League (KHL) with Sibir Novosibirsk.

 Playing career

 Early career

 Domingue was drafted 13th overall by the Moncton Wildcats in the 2008 Quebec Major Junior Hockey League (QMJHL) entry draft, and he played major junior hockey in the QMJHL with both the Wildcats and the Quebec Remparts.
 In 2010 he was selected to play in the CHL/NHL Top Prospects Game.
 Domingue was subsequently drafted by the NHL's Phoenix Coyotes and, on June 1, 2011, he was signed by the team to a three-year, entry-level contract.

 Domingue with the Moncton Wildcats in 2009.

 Domingue was assigned to play the 2011–12 season with the Remparts, where he led all QMJHL goaltenders with a .914 save percentage before making his professional debut the following year, playing the 2012–13 season with both the Portland Pirates of the American Hockey League (AHL) and the Gwinnett Gladiators of the ECHL.